Splunk: Cisco acquisition

 In May 2024, former Splunk CEO Gary Steele was promoted to a Cisco executive, although Splunk continued to report to him.
 He remained Splunk general manager.
 Cisco's observability product development including its Cisco AppDynamics software was moved into Splunk after the integration.

+In 2025, Splunk became a central element of Cisco's enterprise AI and security strategy following its integration into Cisco's software portfolio.

 Products

-Splunk's core offering collects and analyzes high volumes of machine-generated data.
-It uses a lightweight agent to locally collect log messages from files, receives them via TCP or UDP syslog protocol on an open port (not preferred), or calls scripts to collect events from various application programming interfaces (APIs) to connect to applications and devices.
+Splunk's main product collects and analyzes large amounts of machine-generated data.
+It locally collects log messages from files, receives them via TCP or UDP syslog protocol on an open port, or calls scripts to collect events from various application programming interfaces (APIs) to connect to applications and devices.
 It was developed for troubleshooting and monitoring distributed applications based on log messages.

 Splunk Enterprise Security (ES) provides security information and event management (SIEM) for machine data generated from security technologies such as network, endpoints, access, malware, vulnerability, and identity information.
-It is a premium application that is licensed independently.

 In 2011, Splunk released Splunk Storm, a cloud-based version of the core Splunk product.
 Splunk Storm offered a turnkey, managed, and hosted service for machine data.
-In 2013, Splunk announced that Splunk Storm would become a completely free service and expanded its cloud offering with Splunk Cloud.
+In 2013, Splunk announced that Splunk Storm would become a free service and began offering Splunk Cloud.
 In 2015, Splunk shut down Splunk Storm.

-In 2013, Splunk announced a product called Hunk: Splunk Analytics for Hadoop, which supports accessing, searching, and reporting on external data sets located in Hadoop from a Splunk interface.
+In 2013, Splunk announced a product called Hunk: Splunk Analytics for Hadoop, which could access, search, and report on external data sets located in Hadoop from a Splunk interface.

-In 2015, Splunk announced a Light version of the core Splunk product aimed at smaller IT environments and mid-sized enterprises.
-Splunk debuted Splunk IT Service Intelligence (ITSI) in September 2015.
-ITSI leverages Splunk data to provide visibility into IT performance.
-Software analytics can detect anomalies and determine their causes and the areas it affects.
+In 2015, Splunk announced a light version of the core Splunk product aimed at smaller IT environments and mid-sized enterprises.
+Splunk launched Splunk IT Service Intelligence in September 2015.
+ITSI uses Splunk data to analyze IT performance and detect anomalies.

-Splunk Security Orchestration, Automation and Response (SOAR) free community edition, is free for as long as you want, up to 100 actions/day to automate tasks, orchestrate workflows, and reduce incident response times for cloud, on-premises or hybrid deployments.
+Splunk Security Orchestration, Automation and Response has a free edition.